 - 1. False or misleading information was provided on the registration application or permit application. - 2.
 Fails to provide reasonable information or documentation of knowledge and experience required by the registration classification applied for. - 3.
 Provides false or misleading information on permit applications. - 4.
 Fails to comply with any of these Criteria. - 5.
 Knowingly allows the registrant's registration to be used by another person, firm, or corporation. - 6.
 Commits any conduct constituting fraud in or connected with any activity relating to construction, which is governed by these Criteria or other Town policies, regulations and/or code. - 7.
-Fails or refuses to correct or remove work, material, equipment, or appliances that are in violation of these Criteria. - 8.
-Provides false or misleading permit fee charges to a customer or to the Town.
+The Responsible Landscape Professional and the registered individual will be notified of any instance of non-compliance and given the opportunity to correct all inconsistencies. - 8.
+Non-residential areas shall complete necessary repairs within twenty-four (24) hours of notification or at a minimum before the system is used again. - 9.
+Failure to correct inconsistencies, or more than one notice of non-compliance, will result in suspension of Town registration. - 10.
+Fails or refuses to correct or remove work, material, or equipment, that are in violation of these Criteria. - 11.
+Providing false or misleading permit fee charges to a customer or to the Town.